faktotum/faktotum_orig.github.io/_posts/2014-02-02-Skip-To-End-Of-Song-In-iTunes.markdown

 ---
 layout: post
-title:  "Skip to end of song in iTunes using Keyboard Maestro"
+title:  "Skip to the end of a Song in iTunes using Keyboard Maestro"
 date:  2014-02-02 00:55:59
 categories: blog keyboardmaestro itunes
 ---